 Supreme Court to hold oral arguments on 2019 martial law extension

-The Supreme Court has decided to hold fresh oral arguments on the validity of re-extending martial law in Mindanao up to the end of 2019, Rappler has learned.
+MANILA, Philippines (UPDATED) – The Supreme Court has decided to hold fresh oral arguments on the validity of re-extending martial law in Mindanao up to the end of 2019, Rappler learned from informed sources.

-Oral arguments will be held on January 22 and 23, according an informed source.
+On Tuesday afternoon, January 8, Court Spokesperson Midas Marquez confirmed this in a news conference, saying, "The case has been set for oral arguments on January 22 and 23 at 2 pm, and there will be a preliminary conference for the parties on January 17 at 10 am."

+The Court also directed the government to answer the opposition bloc's petition "within a non-extendible period of 7 days."

 The 17th Congress voted 235-28-1 on December 12 to reextend President Rodrigo Duterte’s martial law in Mindanao to yearend 2019, the 3rd extension which would stretch the proclamation to two years and 7 months if it pushes through.